Menu

 Pros

 The 12V Max drill gets small jobs done with ease.
 It’s lightweight despite its strong performance.
-Precise, ergonomic controls and 2-speed settings let you adjust to the task at hand.
+Precise, ergonomic controls, and two speed settings let you adjust to the task at hand.
 People who just want the basics will appreciate the simplicity.
 Delivers enough power for DIY projects and laborers.

 Cons